-The misalignment between the swell direction and the wind direction are is roughly similar for all the six locations, namely small angles are most common (Fig. 4).
-The exception is distribution at Kalajoki (f) located near a sandy beach in the Bay of Bothnia.
-We surmise that the more erratic statistics at this point are a results of forms an exception, which we surmise is because the ice-cover changing changes the fetch geometry; the data are thus essentially not from a single distribution population.
-Windswell angles are also expected to be affected by the slanting fetch, especially in the Gulf of Finland where the wind-wave angle can be up to 50° even for wind-sea (Pettersson et al., 2010).
+The misalignment between the swell direction and the wind direction is roughly similar for all the six locations, namely small angles are most common (Fig. 4).
+The distribution at Kalajoki (f) in the Bay of Bothnia forms an exception, which we surmise is because the ice-cover changes the fetch geometry; the data are thus essentially not from a single population.
+Wind-swell angles are also expected to be affected by the slanting fetch, especially in the Gulf of Finland where the wind-wave angle can be up to 50° even for wind-sea (Pettersson et al., 2010).